sumnicky99/WK2-CODECHALLENGE/README.md

 #### By *Sumeya Mohamed*

 ## Description
-its a simple application that gives solutions to a simple code challenge giving solutions to three challenges example :
+its a simple application that gives solutions to a simple code challenge three challenges example :
 Write a function that accepts a string as input and swaps the case of each character.
 For example if you input 'The Quick Brown Fox' the output should be 'tHE qUICK bROWN fOX'.

 ## Installation